medy17/GeminiTranslate/README.md

 4. Click the **"Load unpacked"** button that appears.
 5. In the file selection dialog, navigate to and select the cloned project folder (the one containing `manifest.json`).
 6. The extension should now appear in your extensions list!
 Pin it to your toolbar for easy access.
-7. Click the extension icon to open the popup, paste your Gemini API Key into the designated field, select your preferred model and languages, and click **"Save All Settings"**.
+7. Click the extension icon to open the popup, paste your Gemini and/or Grok API key(s) into the designated field(s), select your preferred model and languages, and click **"Save All Settings"**.
 You are now ready to translate!

 ---